pommi/battery-planning/README.md

 It can however also be used to run on historic price data to simulate what could have been achieved and to evaluate return on investment for a battery system.
 At the end of the planning period the remaining charge will be zero and profit optimised.

-If the price data from entsoe.eu has been downloaded before it can be re-used from existing files, instead of requesting it again.
+If the price data from energyzero.nl has been downloaded before it can be re-used from existing files, instead of requesting it again.

 The progress, intermediate steps and finals results will be displayed on screen and an output file will be created that can be loaded into a spreadsheet.
 The level of output can be controlled by command line arguments:
 * -t for tracing.
 This is a debug mode with full display of intermediate steps and results.